ossf/scorecard-action/README.md

 Running the Scorecard action on a fork repository is not supported.

 GitHub Enterprise repositories are not supported.

+## Installation
+The Scorecards Action is installed by setting up a workflow on the GitHub UI.

+Note: One Scorecards check ([Branch-Protection](https://github.com/ossf/scorecard/blob/main/docs/checks.md#branch-protection)) requires authentication using a Personal Access Token (PAT).
+If you want all Scorecards checks to run, you will need to follow the optional Authentication step.
+If you don't, all checks will run except Branch-Protection.

+Optional Authentication: Create a Personal Access Token (PAT) for authentication and save the token value as a repository secret;

+    (Note: If you have already installed Scorecards on your repository from the command line, you can reuse your existing PAT for the repository secret.
+If you no longer have access to the PAT, though, simply create a new one.)

+**Required**: Set up the workflow via the GitHub UI - see [Workflow Setup](#workflow-setup)

 ### Authentication with PAT
 1. [Create a Personal Access Token](https://github.com/settings/tokens/new?scopes=public_repo,read:org,read:repo_hook,read:discussion) with the following read permissions: